-But single parenting is a very different experience of family life.
+But as I’ve shared on this blog before, single parenting is a very different experience of family life.
 And I do occasionally shake my head at how people – including friends I’ve known for years – just don’t ‘get’ how single parenting works.

 Yes, your husband might work away during the week, or your wife might be uninvolved in the day-to-day care of your children, but unless you’re in sole charge of a child, night and day, for years on end then I don’t think you can understand what being a single parent truly is.

 There are upsides.
 I get the freedom of knowing my spice rack stays alphabetised (don’t judge it till you’ve done it) and there’s nobody to stop me watching five episodes of Vampire Diaries in a row, if I so please.

 In terms of parenting, I get to set the rules, and I don’t have to negotiate, or compromise.
 The result is a household that’s a lot more harmonious than your average two-parent family.

 But there are downsides.
 There’s the assumption that I’m a burden on the state (despite never having claimed a means-tested benefit or tax credit in my life).
 There’s the assumption that my child lacks discipline (I’m stricter than most married parents I know).
 There’s the assumption that I have set my sights on stealing someone else’s husband at the first opportunity (trust me, he’s not that much of a catch, in most instances).

 But mostly, I think, single parenting is just scary.

 - It’s knowing that there’s one income coming into the house.
 That you, and you alone, are the one keeping a roof over your child’s head and food in their belly – or not, if you get it wrong.